caelum/vraptor-panettone/README.markdown

 <% }).done(); %>
 ```

-Please note that all arguments are optional and `String`, except the body tag.

-This tag invocation syntax is still compile safe, but in a different manner.
+This tag invocation syntax is still compile safe, but in a different way.
 With tag syntax, the compiler will check types and parameter names, but order and quantity doesn't matter.
 With the usual Java invocation syntax, the compiler checks types, order and parameter quantity, but not parameter names.
 So both syntaxes have its strengths and weakness.
 Choose the one that better fit you case by case.